Stress and burnout

 Stress can feel like your mind is constantly buzzing and your body feels tense all over.
 Life might feel like it’s too much all at once.
 You might be juggling too many things and feel like you can’t let any of them drop.
 When we feel like it’s a real effort to push through the day it can be taxing on our body and feel like we are in “survival mode”.

 Our psychologists are able to offer evidence-based treatment for stress and burnout.
-We’re here to help, please contact us to find out more, or if you are an existing client, you can book an appointment online.
+We’re here to help, please contact us to find out more, we offer counselling in Footscray and service the Western suburbs.

 Signs and symptoms of stress and burnout